The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 (Honey mushrooms) N. Pikuleva

-Certainly not white
+Of course not white -

-I, brothers, are simpler,
+I, brothers, am simpler,

 I usually grow